Unofficial symbols of Canada

 The Great Seal

-The Great Seal of Canada symbolizes the power and authority of the Crown given to our parliamentary government by the sovereign.
+The Great Seal of Canada symbolizes the power and authority of the Crown as exercised by parliament.
 It is used for both ceremonies and administrative purposes.
-Each time a new governor general is installed in Canada, he or she is solemnly charged with custody of the Seal as representative of the Crown.
-The Great Seal is used on all state documents, such as royal proclamations and commissions issued for the appointment of Cabinet ministers, lieutenant governors, senators and judges.
+Each time a new governor general is installed in Canada, he or she is solemnly charged with custody of the Seal as the representative of the Crown.
+The Great Seal is used on notable state documents, such as royal proclamations and commissions issued for the appointment of Cabinet ministers, lieutenant governors, senators and judges.

-The Seal is kept by the Office of the Registrar General of Canada.
-The Registrar General is also Minister of Industry.
+The Seal is kept by the Office of the Registrar General of Canada, a position held by the Minister of Industry.

 The maple leaf